wapmorgan/TimeParser/README.md

 Second arg is a language.
 Applicable values:

-* `'all'` - scan for all available languages.
+* `'all'` (by default) - scan for all available languages.
 Use it when you can not predict user's preferred language.
-* `'LANG'` - scan only as time written in LANG.
+* `'russian'` - scan only as string written in one language.
-* `array('LANG1', 'LANG2')` - scan as LANG1 and then the rest as LANG2.
+* `array('english', 'russian')` - scan as english and then the rest as russian.
-* `'strtotime'` - force scan with system strtotime() function.
-In case of strtotime() scan failure, current DateTime will be returned.

-All available languages:
+Languages with examples of strings containing date&time:

 | Language | Example                                                                                                                                                                                   |
 |----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|